Long Island Rail Road: Freight service

 The LIRR and other railroads that became part of the system have always had freight service, though this has diminished.
 The process of shedding freight service accelerated with the acquisition of the railroad by New York State.
 In the 21st century, there has been some appreciation of the need for better railroad freight service in New York City and on Long Island.
-Both areas are primarily served by trucking for freight haulage, an irony in a region with the most extensive rail transit service in the Americas, as well as the worst traffic conditions.
+Both areas are primarily served by trucking for freight haulage – an irony in a region with the most extensive rail transit service in the Americas, as well as the worst traffic conditions.

 Proposals for a Cross-Harbor Rail Tunnel for freight have existed for years to alleviate these issues, and, in recent years, there have been many new pushes for its construction by officials.
-However, financial issues, as well as bureaucracy, remain major hurdles in constructing it.
+Financial issues, as well as bureaucracy, remain major hurdles in constructing it.

 In May 1997, freight service was franchised on a 20-year term to the New York and Atlantic Railway (NYAR), a short line railroad owned by the Anacostia and Pacific Company.

 It has its own equipment and crews, but uses the rail facilities of the LIRR.
 To the east, freight service operates to the end of the West Hempstead Branch, to Huntington on the Port Jefferson Branch, to Bridgehampton on the Montauk Branch, and to Riverhead on the Main Line.
-On the western end it provides service on the surviving freight-only tracks of the LIRR: the Bay Ridge and Bushwick branches; the "Lower Montauk" between Jamaica and Long Island City; and to an interchange connection at Fresh Pond Junction in Queens with the CSX, Canadian Pacific, and Providence and Worcester railroads.
+On the western end it provides service on the surviving freight-only tracks of the LIRR: the Bay Ridge and Bushwick branches; the "Lower Montauk" between Jamaica and Long Island City; and to an interchange connection at Fresh Pond Junction in Queens with the CSX, Canadian Pacific Kansas City, and Providence and Worcester railroads.